Frequently Asked Questions

 -

-As you teach parents bathing, a great opportunity presents itself for talking about infant development, calming strategies, bonding, and basic infant caregiving.
-Swaddle bathing is a good time to get a sense of how comfortable a parent is with their infant so you can adjust your education.
+Bathtime is a great time to massage the infant’s arms and legs.
+It’s also an opportunity to talk about infant development, calming strategies, bonding, and basic infant caregiving.
+Bath time is a good time to get a sense of how comfortable a parent is with their infant so you can adjust your education.

 -